This information is intended for use by health professionals

-Treatment with Pergoveris should be initiated under the supervision of a physician experienced in the treatment of fertility problems.
+Treatment with Pergoveris should be initiated under the supervision of a physician experienced in the treatment of fertility disorders.

-In LH and FSH deficient women (hypogonadotrophic hypogonadism), the objective of Pergoveris therapy is to develop a single mature Graafian follicle from which the oocyte will be liberated after the administration of human chorionic gonadotrophin (hCG).
+In LH and FSH deficient women, the objective of Pergoveris therapy is to promote follicular development followed by final maturationafter the administration of human chorionic gonadotropin (hCG).
 Pergoveris should be given as a course of daily injections.
-Since these patients are amenorrhoeic and have low endogenous oestrogen secretion, treatment can commence at any time.
+If the patient is amenorrhoeic and has low endogenous oestrogen secretion, treatment can commence at any time.

 Treatment should be tailored to the individual patient's response as assessed by measuring follicle size by ultrasound and oestrogen response.

-If an FSH dose increase is deemed appropriate, dose adaptation should preferably be after 7-14 day intervals and preferably by 37.5-75 IU increments using a licensed follitropin alfa preparation.
+If an FSH dose increase is deemed appropriate, dose adaptation should preferably be after 7 to 14 day intervals and preferably by 37.5 to 75 IU increments using a licensed follitropin alfa preparation.
 It may be acceptable to extend the duration of stimulation in any one cycle to up to 5 weeks.

-When an optimal response is obtained, a single injection of 250 micrograms of r-hCG or 5,000 IU to 10,000 IU hCG should be administered 24-48 hours after the last Pergoveris injection.
+When an optimal response is obtained, a single injection of 250 micrograms of r-hCG or 5 000 IU to 10 000 IU hCG should be administered 24 to 48 hours after the last Pergoveris injection.
 The patient is recommended to have coitus on the day of, and on the day following, hCG administration.
 Alternatively, intrauterine insemination or another medically assisted reproduction procedure may be performed based on the physician's judgment of the clinical case.

 Luteal phase support may be considered since lack of substances with luteotrophic activity (LH/hCG) after ovulation may lead to premature failure of the corpus luteum.

 If an excessive response is obtained, treatment should be stopped and hCG withheld.
-Treatment should recommence in the next cycle at a dose of FSH lower than that of the previous cycle.
+Treatment should recommence in the next cycle at a dose of FSH lower than that of the previous cycle (see section 4.4).

 There is no relevant indication for the use of Pergoveris in the elderly population.
-Safety and effectiveness of this medicinal product in elderly patients have not been established.
+Safety and efficacy of this medicinal product in elderly patients have not been established.

 Renal and hepatic impairment